A preferred choice of next-gen business leaders to take key business decisions.

 IoT systems provide straightforward, convenient, and cost-effective solutions for these problems.

 a.
-Blockchain-enabled IoT devices have a feature called smart contracts that allow both parties to alter the terms and conditions with mutual consent.
+Blockchain-enabled Internet of Things devices have a feature called smart contracts that allow both parties to alter the terms and conditions with mutual consent.

 b.
-IoT systems send alerts to the vendors, suppliers, and distributors if the quantity of API in the pharma company’s warehouse falls below the predetermined threshold level.
+Internet of Things systems send alerts to the vendors, suppliers, and distributors if the quantity of API in the pharma company’s warehouse falls below the predetermined threshold level.

 c.
 IoT systems send real-time notifications to truck drivers who transport pharmaceutical products to wholesale distributors and end-users to reduce/eliminate the delays.

 d.
-IoT systems make the workflow more efficient by eliminating the redundancies that help speed up the process.
+Internet of Things systems make the workflow more efficient by eliminating the redundancies that help speed up the process.

 e.
 Small IoT chips can be attached to the finished pharmaceutical products in the inventory that helps track their real-time location.